In this article we compare SCHD vs SPHD:

 The fund typically invests at least 90% of its total assets in securities that are included in the underlying index.

-Therefore, the fund is composed of 50 securities in the S&P 500 Index that have historically sustained high dividend yields with low volatility.
+Therefore, the fund comprises 50 securities in the S&P 500 Index that have historically sustained high dividend yields with low volatility.

 Because the index focuses on dividend yields, it weights each of the securities it shortlists by its dividend yield.
 The securities with the highest dividend yields receive the highest weights.